Theodotus of Chios

-Theodotus of Chios (Θεόδοτος) (died in 43 BC or 42 BC) was the rhetoric tutor of the young Egyptian king Ptolemy XIII.
+Theodotus of Chios (Θεόδοτος) (died in 43 or 42 BC) was the rhetoric tutor of the young Egyptian king Ptolemy XIII.

 Biography

 Theodotus of Chios was a trained rhetorician and the tutor of Ptolemy XIII.
 He was one of the three influential men who led the guardianship for the young Egyptian king after the death of Ptolemy XII (spring of 51 BC).
 The most powerful of these men was the eunuch and minister Pothinus, the second in rank was the commander-in-chief Achillas and finally in third place was Theodotus.
-In autumn of 50 BC these three guardians succeeded in securing Ptolemy XIII the participation in the rule of Egypt together with his ambitious older sister Cleopatra VII who in the first year of her accession to the throne (spring of 51 BC) had been able to rule alone.
-At the end of 49 BC Pothinus and his comrades expelled the Queen from Egypt.
-So Ptolemy XIII became sole ruler but was still under the influence of his three guardians.
+In autumn of 50, these three guardians succeeded in securing Ptolemy XIII the participation in the rule of Egypt together with his ambitious older sister Cleopatra VII who in the first year of her accession to the throne (spring of 51) had been able to rule alone.
+At the end of 49, Pothinus and his comrades expelled the Queen from Egypt.
+Ptolemy XIII became the sole ruler but was still under the influence of his three guardians.

-The dethroned Queen soon organized her own army by recruiting mercenaries in Palestine.
+The dethroned queen soon organized her own army by recruiting mercenaries in Palestine.
 Ptolemy XIII and his advisers were forced to move with their army into position near the Egyptian border fortress Pelusium, not far from the troops of Cleopatra.
-At that time (end of July 48 BC) the Roman triumvir Pompey – who had lost the decisive Battle of Pharsalus against Julius Caesar – appeared at the Egyptian coast near Pelusium and asked the allied Pharaoh for asylum and assistance.
+At that time, end of July 48 BC, the Roman triumvir Pompey – who had lost the Battle of Pharsalus against Julius Caesar – appeared at the Egyptian coast near Pelusium and asked the allied Pharaoh for asylum and assistance.